 Join community support mailing lists to stay on top of current news and events usually not reported by local media or official Belize tourism promotion bodies.
 We of course recommend our own Belize Culture Mailing List.

 Malaria and Dengue Fever are endemic to Latin America and the Caribbean and can occur throughout the year; there have been confirmed cases in Belize but these generally surge during the rainy season.
+There have been a few Zika cases confirmed in Belize in 2016.

 In the 2010 Report on the Global AIDS Epidemic the UNAIDS/WHO Working Group estimated that around 4,400 adults aged 15 or over in Belize were living with HIV; the prevalence percentage was estimated at around 2.3% of the adult population compared to the prevalence percentage in adults in the UK of around 0.2%.
 You should exercise normal precautions to avoid exposure to HIV/AIDS.